 Research from the American Psychological Association shows that strong parent-child relationships are one of the most protective factors for children’s mental health.

-This means that even small changes in daily family interactions can help reduce stress and improve emotional wellbeing.
+This means that even small changes in daily family interactions can help reduce stress and improve emotional well-being.

 Parents often believe they need major lifestyle changes to reduce stress.
 In reality, research shows that small daily practices can significantly improve emotional regulation and family connection.

-These microstrategies take two minutes or less, but when applied consistently they can have a big impact:
+These microstrategies take two minutes or less, but when applied consistently, they can have a big impact:

 When emotions run high, pause and take three slow breaths.
 Breathing slowly helps regulate the nervous system and reduces stress responses.
 Parents can also teach this technique to children during frustrating moments.